kuiperzone/PupNet-Deploy/README.md

     sudo apt install rpm

+The RPM build process also requires the following packages: `desktop-file-utils`, `libappstream-glib`.
+If you encounter RPM builder errors, ensure that these are present on your system.

 It is possible to build RPM packages using `rpmbuild` on a Debian system although, again, you should use a virtual machines to test it.